nbouvrette/forEach/README.md

     console.log(value); // This is the value;
 }
 ```
+Note that while this works great on iterable objects, you will be in an even worse position for non-iterable objects.
+The browser support as of June 18th 2016 seems only by default on Firefox.
+Even in Chrome you will need to enable this special flag `chrome://flags/#enable-javascript-harmony` to be able to use the `Object.entries` method.

 ###### Other options...
 Some popular libraries such as AngularJS and jQuery have implemented their own custom loops to solve the same problem.
 If you are already using these libraries, `forEach.js` will be redundant.
 If not, then you have more reasons to continue reading below.